 Prerequisite: Successful completion of Geometry CP; demonstrated competency on placement exam and teacher recommendation.
 This course provides an in-depth study of Algebra II.
 Instructional time focuses on four critical skills: 1) relate arithmetic of rational expressions to arithmetic of rational numbers; 2) expand understandings of functions and graphing to include trigonometric functions; 3) synthesize and generalize functions and extend understanding of exponential functions to logarithmic functions; and 4) relate data display and summary statistics to probability and explore a variety of data collection methods.
 This course is primarily intended for students in the accelerated sequence leading to Calculus.
 Graphing calculators are used extensively in Pre-Calculus and Calculus and on occasion in this course.
 A TI-83 or TI-84 graphing calculator is required for this course.
+TEXT: enVision, Pearson Education, 2018

-3401 Trigonometry CP Year Grades 11, 12 4 Credits
+3402 Applications of Trigonometry CP Year Grades 11, 12 4 Credits